 This booklet is an exploration of why children need adventurous play and how they successfully cope with it through risk-assessment.
 Click here for a sample of the book, including the introduction.

 Growing Interest in Adventure Play

-Recently there has been a lot of media attention on adventure play, especially because of Hanna Rosin's recent Atlantic article about The Land and other adventure playgrounds.
+Recently there has been a lot of media attention on adventure play, especially because of Hanna Rosin's March 2014 Atlantic article about The Land and other adventure playgrounds.
 Click here to see a roundup of articles and interviews reflecting the growing interest in adventure play.

 In October 2013, Joan Almon visited The Land, the adventure playground in Wales.
 The BBC ran a piece about it, which can be viewed here.

 November 5-8 in Dallas, Texas: The Alliance for Childhood will have a presence at the NAEYC Annual Conference.
 Look for us at Booth 942.
 We will also be participating in several panels.
 Hope to see you there!

 November 14-15 in New York City: The eighth annual Wonderplay Conference will take place at the 92nd St. Y. Alliance co-founder Joan Almon will be presenting two workshops.
 Click here for the flier.

 Feb.
 1-3, 2015 in Brussels: The International Council for Children's Play will hold its 27th international World Play Conference.

 February 15-18 in Clemson, South Carolina: Conference on the Value of Play This annual event is sponsored by the U.S. Play Coalition.